e-ManueI/README/README.md

 As a web developer, I am proficient in creating dynamic and interactive websites using Python-based web frameworks such as Django.
 I am experienced in building database-driven web applications, designing user interfaces, and implementing robust security measures.

-Overall, I am a well-rounded and versatile professional with a passion for using technology to solve complex problems.
+Overall, I am a well-rounded and versatile individual with a passion for using technology to solve complex problems.
 My skills in data science, data analysis, and web development make me a valuable asset.

 ## <b>What I am good at!/Skills 🧙🏼‍♂️</b>
 <ul>